 If this is an area you want to address, consider following up with your team members for more insight, adapting the suggested wording below:

 "Although the primary responsibility for providing recognition for your work efforts is mine, the responses to the Psychologically Safe Team Assessment indicate that recognition from your team members can also have an impact.
 To help us improve on this, we’ll be engaging in an activity on [date/time/location] where we’ll learn an approach to provide recognition between and among team members.
-We will then hold each other, myself included, accountable to use this approach as often as we can."
+We’ll then hold each other, myself included, accountable to use this approach as often as we can."

 17. My team is respected within our organization.